xmanolas/MatLib/README.md

 Matlab code listing is included as a txt files for each Lab/tutorial.

-Please copy code to Matlab as required.
+Copy code and functions to Matlab as required.